 - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months Over the past week, the MJO index generally indicated weak activity.
-However, in recent days the signal has increased in amplitude with fast eastward propagation.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months The MJO index indicates an increase in amplitude with very fast eastward propagation.
+This is consistent with higher frequency tropical variability and not a coherent MJO.